openfaas/docs/docs/openfaas-pro/introduction.md

 ## OpenFaaS Pro

+OpenFaaS Pro is a commercially licensed distribution of OpenFaaS with additional features, configurations and commercial support from the founders.

+!!! info "Do we need the Community Edition or Pro?"

-OpenFaaS is meant for open-source developers, OpenFaaS Pro is meant for production.
+    OpenFaaS Community Edition (CE) is meant for open-source developers, OpenFaaS Pro is meant for production.

 ### Additional capabilities

-OpenFaaS Pro is a commercially licensed distribution of OpenFaaS with additional features, configurations and support.

 Eventing: